 - Finally, rinse with warm water and dry

-2. Face mask with aspirin for oily skin
+2. Aspirin based mask for oily skin

 The second of the aspirin masks includes a touch of tea tree oil, which can reduce excess skin oil and blemishes.